 Bonsall Shafferman Architects and Space Planners wanted a brand identity that better expressed the quality of their work and reputation.

 Bonsall Shafferman is very stylish.
 The firm has a solid image in the business community and the construction and real estate industries as one of the premier firms in their market, especially regarding interior architectural space planning and design.

-Our design conveys these things quite well.
-It is somewhat jaunty as well as conservative, experimental and rigorous at the same time.
+Our logo design conveys these things quite well.
+It is somewhat playful, conservative, experimental, and rigorous at the same time.
 It suggests design and planning, uses tastefully vibrant colors, a little Bauhaus here, a little post-modern there, and effectively employs the mathematical and aesthetical qualities of the golden section, that ancient rule of proportion so fondly regarded by architects past and present.

-Interestingly, though they be the architects, they allowed Sayre Design to design their own reception foyer wall, featuring a pyramid mortise and stripes pattern as supporting elements for the extended brand identity program.
+The resulting design of the Bonsall Shafferman reception foyer wall features a three-dimensional rendering of the logo fixed to the wall amid a pyramid mortise and stripes pattern introduced as supporting elements for the extended brand identity program.
 What a fine collaboration we enjoyed!